apache/pulsar-manager/src/README.md

 ### Enable Https forward

-First, please obtain the client certificate file according to this [document](http://pulsar.apache.org/docs/en/security-tls-transport/).
-We use the following command to generate the keystore file for Spring Boot.
+First, please get the client certificate file for connecting to your Pulsar cluster.
+Please check out this [document](http://pulsar.apache.org/docs/en/security-tls-transport/) on how to create the client certificate file for Pulsar clients.
+Assume your client certificate is stored in `certs/ca.cert.pem`.

+Secondly, following the instructions below to generate a keystore file to be used by Pulsar Manager.
+Please replace `[/path/to/client/certs]` with the path to your client certificate file.

 ```$xslt
-keytool -import -trustcacerts -keystore keystore-file -alias test-keystore -file certs/ca.cert.pem
+keytool -import -trustcacerts -keystore keystore-file -alias test-keystore -file [/path/to/client/certs]
 ```

+Thirdly, configure Pulsar Manager to enable TLS by adding the following configuration settings.

 ```$xslt
 tls.enabled=false